Canon 1D vs Panasonic G9

-The Canon EOS-1D and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in September 2001 and November 2017.
+The Canon EOS-1D and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in September 2001 and November 2017.
 The 1D is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (G9) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Panasonic G9

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Panasonic G9.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably smaller (46 percent) than the Canon 1D.
 Moreover, the G9 is substantially lighter (58 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.